piyush-suteri/Academic-Articles/README.md

 ### 3. (Coming Soon) Why is Electric Force Medium Dependent?

 **Summary:** Unlike gravitational force, the electric force is dependent on the medium through which it is acting.
 However, it shares similarities with gravitational force.
 In this article, I will provide a detailed explanation of this phenomenon using a first-principles approach.
+The article will also include visual diagrams and illustrations generated using Python (NumPy + Matplotlib).

 ---